Nana-Sakura/osu-utils/README.md

 ## About

-osu-utils is a tool currently for downloading beatmaps on others' bplist, may add other functions in future updates, which is aimed to be SUPER EASY to use.
+osu-utils is a tool currently for downloading beatmaps on others' bplist, checking scores and basic best play analyzing, may add other functions in future updates, which is aimed to be SUPER EASY to use.

 ## Build Instructions